freenas/freenas-docs/userguide/snippets/x_drivetrays.rst

 move down to the next row and start again with the left bay.
 This standard order simplifies support and is strongly recommended.

-The example shown here is an X series with a SLOG SSD, an L2ARC SSD, eight hard drives, and two empty air baffle trays.
+This example shows the proper order for a SLOG SSD, an L2ARC SSD, eight hard drives, and two empty air baffle trays.

 .. figure:: images/tn_x_driveorder.png
    :width: 60%

-Press the blue button to open the latch.
+To load an individual drive tray into a bay, press the blue button to open the latch.
 Carefully slide the tray into a drive bay until the left side of the latch touches the metal front edge of the chassis, then gently swing the latch closed until it clicks into place.

 .. figure:: images/tn_x_driveload.png